RobbyThomas2525/MyFedorainstall/README.md

 step 4.5 GAME ADD ONS

-Mangohud use releases on github and use ./mangohud-setup.sh install command
+Mangohud use releases on github and use "./mangohud-setup.sh install" command in terminal

 Goverlay use appimage or apparently sudo dnf install goverlay -y will work